 - Extend with a new idea.
 Child: “tat” You: “The cat has claws to climb the tree.”

 - Use simple questions instead of Yes or No questions.
-You: “Do you want to wear the striped shirt or plain shirt?”
+You: “Do you want to wear a striped shirt or plain shirt?”

 - Take turns listening and talking.